 Ethical Conduct of Orthotic and Prosthetic Practitioners

 In keeping with the Academy's mission and being that the Academy is the professional organization representing practitioners credentialed by the American Board for Certification in Orthotics, Prosthetics and Pedorthics (ABC), it is a primary objective of the Academy to support professional and ethical conduct among all ABC certified practitioners.
-The Academy fully supports the enforcement of the ABC Code of Professional Responsibility and encourages the truthful reporting of unethical conduct to the Committee on Character and Fitness of ABC for the appropriate action.
+The Academy fully supports the enforcement of the ABC Code of Professional Responsibility and encourages the truthful reporting of unethical conduct to the Professional Discipline Committee of ABC for the appropriate action.

 Copyright © American Academy of Orthotists & Prosthetists (AAOP), 7910 Woodmont Avenue, Suite 760, Bethesda, MD 20814 U.S.A.
 All rights reserved.